ndoering/smartfridge/documents/SoftwareDesignDocument.md

 ### 3.1 Architectural Design
-~~Develop a modular program structure and explain the relationships between the modules to achieve the complete functionality of the system.
-This is a high level overview of how responsibilities of the system were partitioned and then assigned to subsystems.
-Identify each high level subsystem and the roles or responsibilities assigned to it.
-Describe how these subsystems collaborate with each other in order to achieve the desired functionality.
-Don’t go into too much detail about the individual subsystems.
-The main purpose is to gain a general understanding of how and why the system was decomposed, and how the individual parts work together.
-Provide a diagram showing the major subsystems and data repositories and their interconnections.
-Describe the diagram if required.~~

 The prototype of the SmartFridge mainly consists of three layers, following the MVC (Model-View-Controller) architecture.
 The model consists of the SQL-Database server in the backend of the prototype,